 It’s less of a problem if one of the outer diamonds is damaged compared to the main one.

 There are fewer options available from jewelry retailers for trellis versus cathedral settings.

 Trellis settings are a subset of prong settings, so you won’t find the wide variety for sale that you’ll find if you choose a broader category.

 Even if you narrow your search to any type of prong setting, there are an endless number on the market, such as:

 Within each of these settings, there are variations that include the interwoven trellis prongs, but there are far more without that unique design.

 Cathedral settings feature two arches that extend from the top of the shank to support the prongs that hold the diamond.

-The arches form triangular gaps in the setting that give it a sense of elegance as it holds whichever cut you choose as your engagement ring diamond.
+The arches form those triangular gaps in the setting to give it a sense of elegance as it holds whichever cut you choose as your engagement ring diamond.

 Pros of Cathedral Settings

 Most cathedral settings are high-set.
 The diamond sits high off your finger, which gives it more prominence compared to low-set rings.